SOPs

 The structure that works for most growing businesses is simple:

-A top-level folder for each department or function — Operations, Sales, Finance, HR, Client Delivery.
-Inside each folder, one document per process.
+A top-level folder, database, or page for each department or function - Operations, Sales, Finance, HR, Client Delivery.
+Inside each, one document per process.
 A master index that lists every SOP with a one-line description and a link.

 When someone joins the team, the first thing they get is a link to the master index.
 When someone needs to do a task they have not done before, they check the index before they ask.
 When a process changes, the person who owns it updates the document.